rananna/back-to-the-future-timecircuits/readme.md

 * **Audio-Visual Experience**:
     * **Dynamic Sound Effects**: An integrated DFPlayer Mini MP3 module plays iconic movie sounds for events like time travel, button confirmations, and power-ups.
 The system dynamically scans the SD card for sound files, which must be named correctly (e.g., `TIME_TRAVEL.mp3`, `ACCELERATION.mp3`).
     * **Physical Time Travel Animations**: Trigger a physical animation on the hardware where all displays flicker with random dates and times before settling on the new present time.
-    * **Multiple Animation Styles**: Choose from several animation styles via the web UI, including "Sequential Flicker," "Random Flicker," "All Displays Random," "Counting Up," and "Wave Flicker."
+    * **Multiple Animation Styles**: Choose from several animation styles via the web UI, including "Sequential Flicker," "Random Flicker," "All Displays Random," "Counting Up," and "Wave Flicker".
-    * **Random Glitch & Malfunction Effects**: A configurable "instability" setting allows for random, intermittent display glitches.
-There's also a separately configurable chance for a more dramatic **"malfunction" sequence**, where displays go haywire, show an error message like "TIME CIRCUIT OVERLOAD," and simulate a full reboot sequence.
+    * **Random Glitch & Malfunction Effects**: A configurable "instability" setting allows for random, intermittent display glitches for an authentic feel.
+There's also a separately configurable chance for a more dramatic **"malfunction" sequence**, where displays go haywire, show an error message like "TIME CIRCUIT OVERLOAD," and simulate a full reboot.
     * **Cinematic Boot Sequence**: A non-blocking startup sequence plays on the displays, showing messages like "88 MPH," "RECALIBRATING," and "CAPACITOR FULL".

 #### **Advanced Web Interface & Data Link**